-Students who fail less than the dismissal threshold of attempted courses and/or rotations (see above) are permitted to take re-examinations in failed courses.
+Students who fail less than 3 courses and/or rotations can take re-examinations in failed courses.
 Students who fail any re-examination are automatically dismissed from school.
 Students may appeal such dismissals to CAPS.
 The Committee may uphold the dismissal or allow the student to repeat the entire year.
 If failures involve clinical activities the involved students must appear before CAPS; the Committee may elect to allow students to repeat failed rotations or dismiss them from the school.